ricmmartins/apache-guacamole-azure/README.md

 * Guacamole Client which is a servelet container that user will log in and via web browser.

 ![guacamole-architecture.png](guacamole-architecture.png)
+For more information about Guacamole, visit its [architecture page](https://guacamole.apache.org/doc/gug/guacamole-architecture.html).

 ## Guacamole on Azure Architecture